-Billing in a Consolidated Manner
+Billing in a consolidated manner

-The Billing Details page provides a straightforward overview of your AWS expenses for the current month.
-There are several options available, including the ability to read and download invoice statements, view individual line items with explanations of pricing and usage, and download a CSV of your charges for additional investigation.
-To allow CSV download of your monthly charges, go to the Billing Preferences page in the Billing dashboard and select Enable CSV Download.
-To enable the detailed billing reports, go to the Detailed Billing Reports section and check the box next to it.
-To have these reports delivered to an existing S3 bucket, click Configure.
-Alternatively, you can build a new S3 bucket by clicking New.
+You can enable CSV download of your monthly charges by going to the Billing Preferences page in the Billing dashboard and selecting the checkbox labelled “Enable CSV Download.”
+Simply go to the section labelled Detailed Billing Reports and check the box that is located next to it.
+This will allow the detailed billing reports.
+Simply click the Configure button in order to have these reports sent to an existing S3 bucket.
+You also have the option of constructing a brand-new S3 bucket by selecting the New button.
 Select Save Preferences from the drop-down menu.
 Once you’ve activated the reports, you’ll be able to download these CSV files for any future billing periods at your convenience.

 Download list of all AWS Services PDF

 Download our free PDF list of all AWS services.
 In this list, you will get all of the AWS services in a PDF file that contains descriptions and links on how to get started.